Skip to Content

 And if your downfall gets them more attention?
 They won’t even blink.

-This is the most dangerous kind.
-They come off as charismatic, funny, confident.
-They’ll love-bomb you with compliments, act like they really get you, and win everyone over.
+At first, they come off as charismatic, funny, confident.
+They’ll love-bomb you with compliments, act like they’re the only ones who really get you, and win everyone over.

 You’ll be left wondering, “What happened?”
 What happened is: the real them showed up.
 And it’s not pretty.

-If someone seems too perfect too quickly, watch what they do…not what they say.
-The mask always cracks.
+The takeaway is really simple…and uncomfortable: If someone seems too perfect too quickly, watch what they do…not what they say.

 7. They Enjoy Seeing Others Fail (Even If They Pretend They Don’t)